 When work feels like a play to you, is retirement even needed?

-1， Money essentially buys you freedom - not to participate in those stupid games created by endless lies.
-Not to show off, not to be luxurious.
+1. Money essentially buys you freedom - not to participate in those stupid games created by endless lies.
+It's being able to choose.